All Episodes

 jordan holmes

-Well, according to him, he's had talks with the White House where they say, What do you want?
+Well, according to him, he's had talks with the White House where they say, what do you want?

-So maybe he's got what he wants.
+So maybe he's gotten what he wants.

 dan friesen